shifty11/cosmos-notifier/README.md

-# DaoDao Notifier
+# Cosmos Notifier
-DaoDao Notifier is a subscription service that notifies about new governance proposals of [DaoDao's](https://daodao.zone/).
+Cosmos Notifier is a subscription service that notifies about new governance proposals of [Cosmos chains](https://cosmos.network/) and [DaoDao's](https://daodao.zone/).

 ## Setup